tfausak/rattletrap/README.md

 The best way to get Rattletrap is by downloading [the latest release][] for your platform.

-Rattletrap is written in [Haskell][].
+Rattletrap is written in Haskell.
 If you'd like to use a program written in a different language, consider one of the following:

 - <https://github.com/jjbott/RocketLeagueReplayParser> (C#)